 The omnibus initiative aims to simplify CBAM declarants’ calculations where they are based on default values.
 To this end, the default values for exporting countries unable to provide reliable data for a type of goods will be based on the highest emission intensity for that type of goods from all exporting countries for which reliable data is available.

-For aluminium and iron products, emissions generated from input products will, as a rule, still be taken into account in future, but not emissions generated in the finishing of aluminium and iron products, as has been the case to date.
+For aluminium, steel and iron products, emissions generated from input products will, as a rule, still be taken into account in future, but not emissions generated in the finishing of aluminium, steel and iron products, as has been the case to date.

 5. Greater scope for CBAM declarants to claim deductions for carbon prices paid in a third country